 Arizona Libertarian Party v.
 Reagan, No. 2:16-cv-01019 (D. Ariz.
 April 12, 2016), No. 17-16491 (9th Cir.
 July 21, 2017): This case challenges Arizona's newly enacted law that drastically increased signature requirements for Libertarian Party candidates seeking access to AZLP's primary ballot.
 It requests declaratory and injunctive relief.
 The Plaintiffs sought preliminary relief in time for the 2016 election, which was denied.
 Thereafter, the parties conducted discovery and filed cross-motions for summary judgment.
 On July 10, 2017, the District Court granted summary judgment to the state.
-The Plaintiffs have appealed to the 9th Circuit and briefing on the appeal was completed in April 2018.
-Oral argument is likely to follow in spring of 2019.
+The Plaintiffs appealed to the 9th Circuit.
+Briefing on the appeal was completed in April 2018 and oral argument was held on March 12 in San Francisco.
+The 9th Circuit affirmed on May 31, 2019.
 (I represent the Plaintiffs outside the scope of my representation of the LNC.)

 Cowen v.
 Kemp, No. 1:17-cv-04660 (N.D.
 Ga.
 Nov.
-21, 2017) - This case case challenges the Georgia law requiring that candidates for U.S. House submit nomination petitions with signatures equal in number to 5 percent of the registered voters in the last election.
+21, 2017): This case case challenges the Georgia law requiring that candidates for U.S. House submit nomination petitions with signatures equal in number to 5 percent of the registered voters in the last election.
 No candidate has ever complied with that requirement since the law was enacted in 1943.
 Plaintiffs are individual voters and the Libertarian Party of Georgia.
 The Defendant filed an Answer to the Complaint in February 2018, and the parties are currently taking discovery.
 Plaintiffs' counsel is Brian Sells: (404) 480-4212; bryan@bryansellslaw.com.

 Level the Playing Field v.
 Federal Election Committee, No. 1-15-cv-01397: This case challenges the FEC's failure to act upon, and constructive denial of, an administrative complaint against the Commission on Presidential Debates.
 On February 1, 2017, the Court granted Plaintiffs' motion for summary judgment and denied Defendant's motion.
 The Court remanded the case to the FEC with instructions to reconsider the evidence and allegations and issue a new opinion within 60 days.
 The Court also ordered the FEC to reconsider Plaintiffs' petition for rulemaking and enter a new decision within 60 days.
 In March 2017, the FEC issued a new decision that upheld its prior position.
 The case is now back before the District Court, and the Plaintiffs have filed a supplemental complaint.
-The parties have filed cross-motions for summary judgment, and briefing was completed on the motions in November 2017.
+The parties filed cross-motions for summary judgment.
+On April 21, 2019, the District Court denied the plaintiffs' motion for summary judgment and granted the FEC's motion.
+The plaintiffs have appealed.
 Plaintiffs' counsel is Alexandra Shapiro, Shapiro Arato LLP: ashapiro@shapiroarato.com; 212-257-4881.

 Libertarian National Committee v.
 Federal Election Committee, No. 16-cv-0121: This case challenges the FEC's treatment of a bequest from Joseph Shaber, deceased, to the LNC, which imposes an annual limit on the amount of the bequest that may be distributed to the LNC.
 The FEC filed a motion to dismiss, which the Court denied on January 3, 2017.
 The parties have taken discovery.
 In September 2017, Plaintiff filed a motion requesting that the District Court certify certain questions of law to the D.C.
 Circuit for decision.
 In October 2017, the FEC filed a new motion to dismiss.
-On June 29, 2018, the District Court granted Plaintiff's motion and denied the FEC's motion.
-The District Court certified the questions of law to the D.C.
-Circuit.
-The FEC also filed a renewed motion to dismiss in September 2018, which Plaintiff opposed.
-Oral argument was held before the D.C.
-Circuit on November 30, 2018.
-Plaintiffs' counsel is
+On June 29, 2018, the District Court granted Plaintiff's motion and denied the

-Libertarian National Committee Special Counsel Report December 1, 2018 Page 3 of 3
+Libertarian National Committee Special Counsel Report July 26, 2019 Page 3 of 3